Davi-Paiva/github-repo-finder/README.md

 1. Clone the repository
 2. Run `yarn install` to install the dependencies
+3. Create a .env.local file and introduce your GitHub API key like in .env.example
-3. Run `yarn start` to start the application
+4. Run `yarn start` to start the application

 ## **Running the tests**